Cambridgeshire: Geography

-Green belt

-Cambridgeshire contains all its green belt around the city of Cambridge, extending to places such as Waterbeach, Lode, Duxford, Little & Great Abington and other communities a few miles away in nearby districts, to afford a protection from the conurbation.
+The Cambridge Green Belt around the city of Cambridge extends to places such as Waterbeach, Lode, Duxford, Little & Great Abington and other communities a few miles away in nearby districts, to afford a protection from the conurbation.
 It was first drawn up in the 1950s.

 Politics

-Cambridgeshire County Council is controlled by an alliance of the Liberal Democrats, the Labour Party and independent groups, while Peterborough City Council is currently controlled by a Conservative Party minority administration.
+Cambridgeshire County Council is controlled by the Liberal Democrats, while Peterborough City Council is currently controlled by a Conservative Party minority administration.

-The county contains seven Parliamentary constituencies:
+The county contains eight Parliamentary constituencies:

 Economy

-This is a chart of trend of regional gross value added of Cambridgeshire at current basic prices published (pp. 240–253) by Office for National Statistics with figures in millions of English Pounds Sterling.
+This is a chart of trend of regional gross value added of Cambridgeshire at current basic prices.

 AWG plc is based in Huntingdon.
 The RAF has several stations in the Huntingdon and St Ives area.
 RAF Alconbury, three miles north of Huntingdon, is being reorganised after a period of obsolescence following the departure of the USAF, to be the focus of RAF/USAFE intelligence operations, with activities at Upwood and Molesworth being transferred there.
 Most of Cambridgeshire is agricultural.
 Close to Cambridge is the so-called Silicon Fen area of high-technology (electronics, computing and biotechnology) companies.
 ARM Limited is based in Cherry Hinton.
 The inland Port of Wisbech on the River Nene is the county's only remaining port.

 Education

 Primary and secondary

 Cambridgeshire has a comprehensive education system with over 240 state schools, not including sixth form colleges.
-The independent sector includes Wisbech Grammar School, founded in 1379, it is one of the oldest schools in the country.
+The independent sector includes King's Ely and Wisbech Grammar School, founded in 970 and 1379 respectively, they are two of the oldest schools in the country.

 Some of the secondary schools act as Village Colleges, institutions unique to Cambridgeshire.
 For example, Comberton Village College.